gwilku/jscan-docs/general/troubleshooting.rst

 .. attention:: Do NOT purchase the license as a “fix".
 The license has nothing to do with the communication between the devices.

+.. note:: iPhones work with BT 4.0 (BLE) or newer adapters only.

 First steps:
 ============